obruck/RCC_textures_and_lymphocytes_publication_data_analysis/README.md

 4. Run the analyses at once by running `Rscript src/main.R`.
 This will
 - preprocess data files found in `./data/`
 - produce tables and images in `./src/path/Images/`

+A detailed description of  the R and library versions can be found in `session_info.yaml`.